 The College encourages reporting and seeks to remove any barriers to reporting by making the procedures for reporting transparent and straightforward.
 The College recognizes that an individual who has been drinking or using drugs at the time of the incident may be reluctant to make a report for fear of being subject to discipline under the College's Drug and Alcohol Policy.
-A Complainant who makes a Formal Complaint of sexual harassment will not be subject to disciplinary action by the College for his/her/their own violation of these polices.
+An individual who reports sexual misconduct will not be subject to disciplinary action by the College for his/her/their own violation of these polices.